hl7ch/ch-vacd/input/pagecontent/index.md

 This implementation guide contains and references intellectual property owned by third parties ("Third Party IP").
 Acceptance of these License Terms does not grant any rights with respect to Third Party IP.
 The licensee alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize Third Party IP in connection with the specification or otherwise.

 {% include ip-statements.xhtml %}

+* This publication includes IP from Unified Codes for Units of Measures (UCUM) [Regenstrief Institute, Inc. and the UCUM Organization](http://unitsofmeasure.org/trac/wiki/TermsOfUse)

 ### Cross Version Analysis